So, you just bought a pistol…

 Now food comes from Safeway, and weapons are believed to have magical powers.
 A chainsaw is still considered a convenient power tool, which should be handled circumspectly, but guns are thought to have a will of their own, for good or evil (often evil).

 How do kids learn about firearms now?
 By watching TV, of course.
 Instead of learning to respect the sanctity of all life–even that they are going to consume–they see movies that glorify violence, in which criminals are heroes, and mythical assassins are superheroes.
 There’s an entire genre of plot lines that revolve around a slighted main character who goes on a revenge killing spree.
-And the A-list actors holding pistols in the advertisements ALWAYS have their fingers on the triggers.
+And the A-list actors holding pistols in the advertisements almost ALWAYS have their fingers on the triggers.

 To slow this tide of mischaracterization at least a little bit, we take adolescents to the firing range to show them what guns actually will and won’t do.
 We empower young people to handle firearms safely, to make better decisions, to be responsible for the very lives of the people around them.
 And perhaps even motivate a few them a little toward careers as the sheepdogs of our society: in the military and law enforcement.